AbelAlemu155/titanic-comparison/README.md

-# titanic-comparison
-# README: Titanic Dataset Model Comparison
+# Titanic Dataset Model Comparison

 This project demonstrates the comparison of different machine learning models for predicting survival on the Titanic using the `titanic3.csv` dataset.
 The main focus is on hyperparameter tuning, model fitting, and performance evaluation using metrics like cross-validation accuracy and ROC-AUC scores.